jaroslavstehlik/GameDevForBeginners/game_dev/building_blocks/spawners.md

     // Where to place our spawned object public Transform spawnLocation;

-    // Define coroutine so we can later stop it private IEnumerator coroutine;
+    // Store coroutine so we can later stop it private IEnumerator coroutine;

     // Monobehaviour calls this method when component is enabled in scene